bhumphrey0x20/Traffic-Sign-Classifier/TSC2.md

 ## Project: Build a Traffic Sign Recognition Classifier

-The Goal of Project 2 was to build a convolutional neural network, using python and tensorflow, to classify German traffic signs.
-This project utilized data obtainable from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset), and provided by udacity as well as starter code included here:
+The goal of Project 2 was to build a convolutional neural network, using python and tensorflow, to classify German traffic signs.
+This project utilized data from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset), provided by udacity in addition to starter code included here:

     https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project

-The data set included 34799 training example images, 4410 validation examples, and 12630 testing examples.
+The data set included 34799 training images, 4410 validation images, and 12630 testing images.
 All example images were preformated to a size of (32,32,3).

-The figure 1 below is sample of images for the training data.
-Figure 2 show the distribution of traffic sign types in the training data.
+Figure 1 shows a sample of images for the training data.
+Figure 2 shows the distribution of traffic sign by label/type in the training data.

 ###   Figure1.
 Training Sample Images